 Second, when I can get past my moments of superciliousness, my terrible freedom has produced another unexpected benefit: A deeper sense of compassion for those around me.
 It is a greater sense of compassion for people whose lives are obviously terrible, as well as for those whose unhappiness is seemingly more mundane.
 When it comes to people with classically “bad” lives – the terminally ill, those living with chronic pain, victims of recurring abuse – I guess you could go either way.
 If the human condition involves the inexorable struggle against the slow slide into unhappiness, no matter what one’s circumstances, then you could perversely argue that individuals living under seemingly awful circumstances have no special claim to misery.
 But I’d prefer to look at it from the other side: that when even mundane problems and the basic laws of physics and human existence are enough to produce ample dissatisfaction, people with truly terrible lives deserve a special degree of compassion – after all, they’re basically being kicked while they’re down.

 And for those whose sorrow seems to be all out of proportion to their minuscule problems, I’ve also learned that we are fully capable of making our own private hell from the most basic raw materials.
 Unfortunately, when people say that someone’s problems are of their own creation, they usually mean it dismissively – that the person who has created their own problems is not deserving of our compassion.
 But I’d say the fact that we’re so adept at creating our own suffering makes everyone around us even more deserving of our compassion.
-After all, isn’t unnecessary suffering the most tragic kind of suffering?
+After all, isn’t unnecessary suffering the most tragic kind?

 And I might not have realized all of this if my life weren’t so damn easy.